 Your taxes may have become more complicated under the new tax law, with fewer deductions available and changes to your returns.
 Tax law has never been easy to follow for many people, but with so many shifts and adjustments in one year, many are finding headaches when they work on their taxes.

-From moving expenses to property tax deductions, here are 6 ways taxes are changing for homeowners in Mount Pleasant:
+From moving expenses to property tax deductions, here are 6 ways taxes are changing for homeowners in Mt.
+Pleasant and Charleston:

 DECREASED MORTGAGE INTEREST DEDUCTION